-7.1.1. internet Recreational Effort and Catch (iREC) reporting program below).
-Licence holders are advised at time of licence purchase which program their licence has been selected for.
-The iREC website, a unique iREC access id and reporting deadline are printed on each licence and licence holders with a valid email address provided to the National Recreational Licencing system receive emails reminding them to complete their iREC reports.
-Providing complete and accurate information to the iREC or iARC reporting program when selected is a condition of licence (i.e. mandatory requirement).
+The internet Recreational Effort and Catch (iREC) reporting program is an online program that has been collecting effort and catch information from Tidal Waters Sport Fishing Licence holders since July 2012.
+All 2022/23 adult Tidal Water Recreational Fishing licences will be selected to iREC reporting program and randomly selected to report for onle month to limit the reporting burden.
+Information regarding completing the iREC report, including the month selected for reporting, the website at which to report, a unique iREC Access ID and reporting deadline are printed on each licence.
+Further, the licence holders with a valid email address in the National Recreational Licencing system will receive emails reminding them to complete their iREC reports.
+Providing complete and accurate information to the iREC reporting program when selected is a condition of licence (i.e. mandatory requirement).